Thomas Chaseland

+Thomas Chaseland (c.1800 – 5 June 1869), more commonly known as Tommy Chaseland or Tame Titirene, was an Indigenous Australian sealer, whaler and mariner.
+For most of his working career, he was based around the southern part of the South Island of New Zealand and is regarded as one of the greatest whalers of that region.

+Early life

-Thomas Chaseland (c.1803 – 5 June 1869) was a New Zealand sealer, whaler and pilot.
-He was born in Australia on c.1803.
+He was born in Australia on c.1800.

-In Australia

 His father, Thomas Chaseland senior, was a Londoner who arrived in Australia as a convict in 1792.
 Chaseland senior married fellow prisoner Margaret McMahon and the couple had six children.
-Chaseland fathered another child with an Aboriginal woman in around 1803.
-The infant was named Thomas and was born the year before Chaseland senior married and he was raised in the family home with his other children at Windsor.
+Chaseland fathered another child with an Aboriginal woman around 1800.
+The infant was named Thomas and was born around the time Chaseland senior married and he was raised in the family home with his other children at Windsor in the Hawkesbury River region.

+Around this time, the Chaselands were involved in frontier conflict with the local Aboriginal people.
+After successfully burning down some neighbouring houses, an Indigenous teenage girl attempted to set alight the Chaseland house before being killed.
+It has been suggested that this girl could have been a relative of the young Chaseland boy, possibly even his mother.

+Entry into seafaring

 Thomas Chaseland junior went to work as a teenager at the shipyards on the nearby Hawkesbury River.
-In August 1815, he joined the crew of the Jupiter on a sealing voyage to the islands of Bass Strait.
+In August 1817, he joined the crew of the Jupiter on a sealing voyage to the islands of Bass Strait.
 He next served on the King George on a cruise to the Marquesas Islands for a cargo of pork and sandalwood in 1818.
 He is next recorded aboard the Governor Macquarie in 1819 bound for New Zealand and Tahiti for seal skins and sandalwood.
 The vessel later spent time at Kangaroo Island taking aboard a cargo of kangaroo and seal skins.

+In June 1822, Chaseland joined the St Michael on several whaling voyages to Tonga and other Pacific islands.
+He impressed the captain of this vessel and was promoted to second mate.